Gondor: Capital, Minas Tirith

+The capital of Gondor at the end of the Third Age, Minas Tirith (Sindarin: "Tower of Guard"), lay at the eastern end of the White Mountains, built around a shoulder of Mount Mindolluin.
+The city had seven walls: each held a gate, and each gate faced a different direction from the next.
+The city was surrounded by the Pelennor, an area of farmlands ringed by a wall.
+Inside the seventh wall was the Citadel, topped by the White Tower.
+Behind the tower, reached from the sixth level, was a saddle leading to the necropolis of the Kings and Stewards, with a street of tombs, Rath Dínen.

 Within the Court of the Fountain stood the White Tree, the symbol of Gondor.
 It was dry throughout the centuries that Gondor was ruled by the Stewards; Aragorn brought a sapling of the White Tree into the city on his return as King.
 John Garth writes that the White Tree has been likened to the Dry Tree of the 14th century Travels of Sir John Mandeville.
-The tale runs that the Dry Tree has been dry since the crucifixion of Christ, but that it will flower afresh when "a prince of the west side of the world should sing a mass beneath it".
-The apples of the trees allow people to live for 500 years.
+The tale runs that the Dry Tree had been dry since the crucifixion of Christ, but that it would flower afresh when "a prince of the west side of the world should sing a mass beneath it".

-The topmost level also contained lodgings for the Steward of Gondor, the King's House, Merethrond the Hall of Feasts, barracks for the companies of the Guard of the Citadel, and other buildings for soldiers.
-In The Return of the King, the hobbit Pippin Took was appointed to serve with the Guard.

 Tolkien's map-notes for the illustrator Pauline Baynes indicate that the city had the latitude of Ravenna, an Italian city on the Adriatic Sea, though it lay "900 miles east of Hobbiton more near Belgrade".
 The Warning beacons of Gondor were atop a line of foothills running back west from Minas Tirith towards Rohan.